 Action Progress Relevant going forward?
 Comment - need for intervention Advocacy at the local level during the annual planning process for adequate funding, for both infrastructure and strategic planning for cyclists.
 Submissions to city and district draft LTCCPs and Annual Plans are often made in support of any funding identified for cycling activities or requesting increased funding.
-Yes See comment under 9.5 above.
+Yes Feedback from TA officers suggested that the effect of submissions to these processes is fairly minimal.
+One TA suggested that GW submissions to these processes are inappropriate and should be left to political advocacy via the RLTC.
+Other TAs felt that greater benefit might be gained by focusing efforts elsewhere in the regional coordination role.
+While it is considered appropriate to continue supporting provision of funding for walking and cycling through submissions to local annual planning process, it should be recognised that this is a minimum intervention.
 Regional Cycling Forum The Regional Cycling Forum has continued to meet on a quarterly basis and aims to increase awareness of the needs of the regions cyclists.
 An ongoing challenge for this group is ensure the focus of discussion and issues raised are around regional coordination, progressing the Regional Cycling Plan actions and contributing towards the cycling outcomes signalled in the Wellington RLTS.
 Yes While this is a useful group to provide a forum for discussion of cycling issues in the region, discussion often focuses around detailed local matters (eg. road sweeping, potholes, cyclist pinch points) rather than matters of regional coordination.
-Going forward, a review of the terms of reference for this group may be appropriate.
+Going forward, a review of the terms of reference for this group may be appropriate or changing the approach and focus of the forum meetings.
 Actively participate, where appropriate, in national level programmes/strategy development that have regionally significant impacts on cycling This action has lead to a number of submissions on central government policy documents which relate to active modes of transport (eg. NEECS).
 A key initiative under this area has been membership of "Getting there" National Advisory Group.
 Yes It is important that this action be carried forward in some form as regional participation in national level strategy development is essential to ensure that regional level needs and issues are considered in these processes.

 Regional Cycling Coordinator position The position of 'Regional Cycling Coordinator' was filled in September 2004.
 The position has played a role in raising the regional profile of cycling as a mode of transport, facilitating events to encourage uptake of cycling, hosting the Regional Cycling Forum, and promoting cycle safety and driver awareness through region wide campaigns.
 The focus of this position going forward will be informed by an assessment of Greater Wellingtons regional coordination function and the level of intervention needed in different areas.
 This assessment is set out in the table below.
 The position changed in 2006 to that of 'Active Transport and Road Safety Coordinator' This change has meant the position no longer focuses solely on cycling, but has a wider scope in promoting walking, cycling and road safety.